 It’s not as flashy as some other models on this list, but it still looks very good.
 If you live close to a beach or you like cruising casually, it will fit the image well.

-So, if you want a comfy electric ride with wide tires, flat handlebars, and a step-over frame, Gazelle Ultima C380 is a great choice for both men and women.
+So, if you want a comfy electric ride with wide tires, flat handlebars, and a step-over frame, the Level.2 is one of the best electric bikes for both men and women.

 Best Cargo Electric Bikes